-According to the 1921 census, the MacPherson family had moved down the street to 106 Elmwood Ave. in London.
-According to that same census, Dr. Donald Marshall MacPherson and his brother Stuart were both students, pursuing medical degrees.
+According to the 1921 census, the Macpherson family had moved down the street to 106 Elmwood Ave. in London.
+According to that same census, Dr. Donald Marshall Macpherson and his brother Stuart were both students pursuing medical degrees.

-Dr. MacPherson graduated M.D. from the University of Western Ontario in 1926.
-According to the Ontario Medical Register, Dr. MacPherson joined the College of Physicians and Surgeons on the 12th of June, 1926.
+Dr. Macpherson graduated M.D. from the University of Western Ontario in 1926.
+According to the Ontario Medical Register, Dr. Macpherson joined the College of Physicians and Surgeons on the 12th of June, 1926.

-Dr. MacPherson was instrumental in starting the Tilbury Legion and he was the Treasurer of the Legion from 1936-1946.
+Dr. Macpherson was instrumental in starting the Tilbury Legion and he was the Treasurer of the Legion from 1936-1946.
 He was presented with numerous accolades from the Legion including the Meritorious Medal of Honor.
-Dr. MacPherson sat on the Tilbury District School Board for over 30 years.
-Dr. MacPherson was the first president of the Tilbury Lion’s Club in 1934.
+Dr. Macpherson sat on the Tilbury District School Board for over 30 years.
+Dr. Macpherson was the first president of the Tilbury Lion’s Club in 1934.
 He served as President of the Lions Club again in 1935 and 1937.
 He was also a member of the Rotary Club.

-Mrs. MacPherson followed in her mother’s footsteps and she was a member of the I.O.D.E.
+Mrs. Macpherson followed in her mother’s footsteps and she was a member of the I.O.D.E.
 She was a member of the Tilbury Public Library Board from 1934 to 1968.
-Mrs. MacPherson also served on the Maple Leaf Cemetery Board for a time.
+Mrs. Macpherson also served on the Maple Leaf Cemetery Board for a time.

-Mrs. MacPherson died at the Public General Hospital in Chatham on the 9th of March 1970.
-Dr. MacPherson retired from his medical practice in 1971.
-He died on the 8th of February 1979 at his residence located at 8 Canal Street in Tilbury.
-Dr. and Mrs. MacPherson are buried at Maple Leaf Cemetery, (near Tilbury) in Essex County.
+Mrs. Macpherson died at the Public General Hospital in Chatham on the 9th of March,1970.
+Dr. Macpherson retired from his medical practice in 1971.
+He died at his residence which was located at 8 Canal Street in Tilbury on the 8th of February 1979.

-*His father-in-law Dr. Morris Sharp also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Macpherson’s father-in-law Dr. Morris Sharp also appears on the Chatham-Kent Physician Tribute website.